Can Dogs Safely Eat Grapes?

 What If Your Dog Eats a Grape or Raisin?

 If left untreated, dogs may suffer kidney failure, which can be fatal.
-If your dog eats a grape or raisin, take action fast and call your veterinarian.
+If your dog eats a grape or raisin, act fast and call your veterinarian.
 They may recommend inducing vomiting.
-Don’t induce vomiting if he’s struggling to breathe or showing signs of shock.
+Don’t induce vomiting if they’re struggling to breathe or showing signs of shock.

-Several other illnesses can cause similar symptoms, so consult with your veterinarian if you aren’t sure he ate a grape or raisin.
-They can provide further direction so you don’t induce vomiting or administer other treatments unnecessarily.
+Several other illnesses can cause similar symptoms in dogs.
+Consult with your veterinarian if you aren’t sure if your dog ate a grape or a raisin, as there may be a different cause.
+Your veterinarian can provide further direction so you don’t induce vomiting or administer other treatments unnecessarily.

 Safe Treat Options for Your Dog

-Although grapes are bad for dogs, there are some fruits and berries you can feed them without worry.
-The best way to treat your dog is to give him tasty treats specially formulated for his nutritional needs.
+Although grapes are bad for dogs, you can feed them some fruits and some berries without worry.
+The best way to treat your dog is to give them dog treats formulated specifically for their nutritional needs.

-Remember, treats should comprise no more than 10 percent of your pup’s total calories for the day.
-Explore other people foods your dog can and cannot eat here.
+Remember, treats should comprise no more than 10 percent of their total calories for the day.
 If your dog ingests something toxic, contact your veterinarian or the Animal Poison Control Center (APCC) at (888) 426-4435 as soon as possible.